leanswift/leanswift.github.io/ecommerce/pages/add-ons/idm/3.2.0/usermanual-idm.md

   ●	Configurable Options to Search – Select the Document Type, required Attribute Type, Operation, Offset and Limit

   <kbd><img alt="eLink Architecture" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/ECNT-1736/ecommerce/images/add-ons/idm/Search_Configuration.png"></kbd>

+#### New in this version

+A backend config “Document Root is Pub” with “Yes” or “No” option is added.
+- Choosing “Yes” denotes index.php file under pub folder is set as root for Magento
+- Choosing “No” denotes index.php file under root folder is set as root for Magento.
+ Based on this, we will form the download URL with or without including pub in the URL.

 ### 2.1.4 Mapping